NVIDIA/cutlass/media/docs/cpp/profiler.md

 The detailed definition of the three instantiation levels controlling cluster shape, MMA shape multiplier, and instruction shape can be found in [sm90_shapes.py](https://github.com/NVIDIA/cutlass/tree/main/python/cutlass_library/sm90_shapes.py).

-Schedule pruning levels decide the epilogue schedule and mainloop schedule to stamp out a kernel instance.
+Schedule prunning levels decide the epilogue schedule and mainloop schedule to stamp out a kernel instance.
 As defined in `get_valid_schedules` in [sm90_utils.py](https://github.com/NVIDIA/cutlass/tree/main/python/cutlass_library/sm90_utils.py),

-- **Level >= 1**: Indicates that no pruning is being applied.
+- **Level >= 1**: Indicates that no prunning is being applied.
-- **Level 0**: Indicates pruning according to existing [generator.py](https://github.com/NVIDIA/cutlass/tree/main/python/cutlass_library/generator.py) behavior.
+- **Level 0**: Indicates prunning according to existing [generator.py](https://github.com/NVIDIA/cutlass/tree/main/python/cutlass_library/generator.py) behavior.

 An instantiation level `500`, which is padded to `0500`, thus indicates:

 - **Instruction Shapes**: At level 0, generating only the "default" shape.
 - **MMA Multipliers**: At level 0, generating only one multiplier, `(2, 1, 4)`.
 - **Cluster Sizes**: At level 5, allowing for clusters with 1, 2, 4, 8, or 16 CTAs.
-- **Schedule Pruning**: At level 0, where pruning is applied according to the existing `generator.py` behavior.
+- **Schedule Prunning**: At level 0, where prunning is applied according to the existing `generator.py` behavior.

 ## Instantiating more MMA shapes with Hopper